second part of the triad: homemakin on the stage

 1

 Through their practice of homemakin, Barnes and Soumah expand the meanings of both church and stage.
-What they create is more akin to village, with an intense focus on legacy.
+What they create is more akin to village, with an intense focus on legacy and community building.

 A movement analysis of Latasha Barnes’ The Jazz Continuum; the particular iteration performed in Washington, DC and in part two, a close look at Sylvia Soumah’s werk with young Black girls through West African dance and drumming.